idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/step04.md

-As a final step in the tensor mechanics section of this tutorial we'll set up a pair of mesh separate mesh blocks - two cantilevers side by side, fixed at the bottom, that will be pushed towards eachother with pressure boundary conditions.
+As a final step in the tensor mechanics section of this tutorial we'll set up a pair of mesh separate mesh blocks - two cantilevers side by side, fixed at the bottom, that will be pushed towards each other with pressure boundary conditions.

 !listing modules/tensor_mechanics/tutorials/introduction/step04.i